michieltjampens/dcafs/docs/Basics.md

         * This is not mandatory, just makes it a bit shorter
 * A node can have attributes, the telnet node has port and title as attributes

-Everything in a stream node of the `settings.xml` file (except the ID) can be altered while running and will be applied without restart.
+Everything in a stream node of the `settings.xml` file (except the ID) can be altered while running and can be applied without restart.
 To reload a stream after changing something in the `streams` node use `ss:id,reload` or in our case `ss:dice,reload`.
 Or all at once with `ss:reload`.
 >**Note:** To connect to other data sources (like serial or modbus), the command `ss:?` shows a list of options.